gost/docs/gost_raspberrypi.md

-# How to run GOST on raspberry pi
+# How to run GOST on Raspberry Pi

 ## Version

 Check version of your Raspberry Pi:

-This document is written for Raspian Jessie:
+This document is written for Raspian Jessie.
+If your're lucky it also works on other operating systems.

 ```
 pi@raspberrypi:~ $ lsb_release -a